bioinf-mcb/Metagenomic-DeepFRI/README.md

 ## 🔍 Overview
 Proteins perform most of the work of living cells.
 Amino acid sequence and structural features of proteins determine a wide range of functions: from binding specificity and conferring mechanical stability, to catalysis of biochemical reactions, transport, and signal transduction.
 DeepFRI is a neural network designed to predict protein function within the framework of the Gene Ontology (GO).
-The exponential growth in the number of available protein sequences, driven by advancements in low-cost sequencing technologies and computational methods (e.g., gene prediction), has resulted in a pressing need for efficient software to facilitate the annotation of protein databases.
+The exponential growth in the number of available protein sequences, driven by advancements in low-cost sequencing technologies and computational methods (e.g. gene prediction), has resulted in a pressing need for efficient software to facilitate the annotation of protein databases.
 Metagenomic-DeepFRI addresses such need, building upon efficient libraries.
 It incorporates novel databases of predicted structures (AlphaFold, ESMFold, MIP, etc.) and improves runtimes of DeepFRI by [2-12 times](https://github.com/bioinf-mcb/Metagenomic-DeepFRI/blob/main/weight_convert/onnx_vs_tf2.png)!

 ### 📋 Pipeline stages